PeggyJV/steward/docs/01-Configuration.md

 Type: integer

-How many times steward should try to submit an scheduled cork proposal that errored during processing.
+How many times steward should try to submit a scheduled cork proposal that errored during processing.

 ```
 [cork]